Cervical Cancer and Your Health

 Understanding cervical cancer begins with the knowledge of where it’s located, how it’s caused, and how it’s treated.
 Cancer is a disease in which the cells in your body grow out of control and lead to tumors.
 Cervical cancer is caused by cells in the cervix, the lower narrow portion of the uterus, that grow abnormally.

-Cervical cancer usually develops slowly and over time, so speaking openly with your healthcare provider about symptoms you experience, along with undergoing routine screenings is key.
+Cervical cancer usually develops slowly and over time, so speaking openly with your healthcare provider about symptoms you experience, along with undergoing routine screenings, is key.
 There are multiple ways to screen for cervical changes that could indicate cancer:

 • Pap Test- this test is often called the “pap smear” and is the best way to identify problems with your cervix early.
 The Pap Test involves taking a scraping of cells from the cervix and sending them to the lab for analysis.
-Experts can identify not only cancerous, but precancerous cells under a specialized microscope.
+Experts can identify not only cancerous, but also precancerous cells under a specialized microscope.

 • As we live in a world with healthcare disparities and the fear of the unknown is ever-present, it is more important now than ever to equip yourself with the power of knowledge.
 A knowledgeable healthcare provider is the best source of information to address your questions or concerns related to HPV or cervical cancer.

-The most personal aspect of your life is your health and we here at Ms.Medicine believe you deserve the best!
-You deserve a physician who is specialty trained in women’s health, who practices evidence-based medicine, and offers cutting edge technology alongside exemplary customer service.
+The most personal aspect of your life is your health, and we here at Ms.Medicine believe you deserve the best!
+You deserve a physician who is specialty trained in women’s health, who practices evidence-based medicine, and offers cutting-edge technology alongside exemplary customer service.
 We invite you to experience the Ms.Medicine difference and book a women’s health consult today!

 You Might Also Like…